 Driven by a commitment to visibility, visual artist barry johnson's work is an investigation into Black identity and its relationship to space.
 Through his art, he strives to directly confront the historical erasure of Black figures, using the portrait and the figure to capture a narrative of complex human experience.
 Space often serves as the powerful, yet shifting, backdrop for this exploration.

-As a Black artist, Johnson uses his platform to amplify marginalized voices and reclaim narratives neglected in the art world.
+johnson uses his platform to amplify marginalized voices and reclaim narratives neglected in the art world.
 His figures—a reflection of his personal experiences and those of the people around him—are not just visible, but are infused with resilience, vulnerability, and complex humanity.

 johnson is represented by Winston Wachter.